Selena Gomez: 2017–2019: Standalone releases and 13 Reasons Why

 which follows eight undocumented families in America.
-The docuseries was a critical success.
-According to an op-ed written by Gomez for Time on October 1, 2019, Gomez said she was approached about the project in 2017 and decided to become involved after watching footage that captured "the shame, uncertainty, and fear I saw my own family struggle with.
-But it also captured the hope, optimism, and patriotism so many undocumented immigrants still hold in their hearts despite the hell they go through.”
+The docuseries was a critical success, and was nominated for a News and Documentary Emmy Award.
+In an op-ed for Time on October 1, 2019, Gomez wrote she was approached about the project in 2017 and decided to become involved after watching footage that captured "the shame, uncertainty, and fear I saw my own family struggle with.
+But it also captured the hope, optimism, and patriotism so many undocumented immigrants still hold in their hearts despite the hell they go through."

-2020–present: Rare, Revelación and Only Murders in the Building
+2020–2023: Rare, Revelación, and Only Murders in the Building

-In October 2019, Gomez released "Lose You to Love Me" as the lead single from her third studio album.
-The next day, she surprise-released the album's second single, "Look at Her Now".
-"Lose You to Love Me" became her first number-one song in the U.S. and Canada, and reached the top five of various national charts worldwide, including Australia and the U.K. Rare was released in January 2020, and debuted atop the U.S. Billboard 200, earning 112,000 album-equivalent units in its first week.
-It became her third consecutive number-one album in the U.S., and topped the charts in Australia, Canada, and several other territories, peaking at number two in the UK.
-The album received positive reviews from music critics, who praised its production and cohesiveness, with many calling it Gomez's best album to date; Jem Aswad of Variety labeled Rare "one of the best pop albums to be released in recent memory" and described it as "sophisticated, precisely written and expertly produced music".
-Other singles released from the album include "Rare" and "Boyfriend".
+On October 23, 2019, Gomez released "Lose You to Love Me" as the lead single from her third studio album.
+The next day, she surprise-released the album's promotional single, "Look at Her Now".
+"Lose You to Love Me" became her first number-one song in the US and Canada, and reached the top five of various national charts worldwide, including Australia and the UK.
+Rare was released on January 10, 2020, and debuted atop the US Billboard 200, earning 112,000 album-equivalent units in its first week.
+It became her third consecutive number-one album in the US, and topped the charts in Australia, Canada, and several other territories, whilst peaking at number two in the UK.
+Primarily a dance-pop record, Rare features elements of R&B, electronic music, and alternative pop.
+The album received positive reviews from music critics, who praised its production and cohesiveness, with many calling it Gomez's best album to date; Jem Aswad of Variety labeled Rare "one of the best pop albums to be released in recent memory".
+Two other singles were released from the album: the title track, in conjunction with the album, and the third and final single "Boyfriend", released with the deluxe edition in April 2020.